top of page

 (Note: You can not download a GEDCOM file directly from FamilySearch.
 You must use a software program such as Family Tree Maker or RootsMagic to create a GEDCOM file.)

-In this video, I walk you through the process of creating a GEDCOM file to transfer your genealogy data.
+In the video How to Save Gedcom Files to Transfer to Other Genealogy Websites, I walk you through the process of creating a GEDCOM file to transfer your genealogy data.
 (Be sure to watch it if you aren’t sure how.)

 1. Use the top menu to access “Family Tree.”